AliErenAkkoyun/KNN-car-class-predict/README.md

 # KNN-car-class-predict
-KNN model that predicts the class of the car
+In this project, the KNN algorithm can predict the class of the desired vehicle according to the information.
+With minor changes to the Python file, the algorithm can also predict the car price.